dlt-hub/dlt/docs/website/docs/examples/connector_x_arrow/index.md

     slug="connector_x_arrow"
     run_file="" />

-## Incremental loading with the Zendesk API
+## Load mysql table with ConnectorX and Arrow

 Example script below takes genome data from public **mysql** instance and then loads it into **duckdb**.
 Mind that your destination must support loading of parquet files as this is the format that `dlt` uses to save arrow tables.
 [Connector X](https://github.com/sfu-db/connector-x) allows to